Steam Traps Basics

 Steam traps are majorly classified into three major types based on their operating principle:

-1. Mechanical Traps: This type of traps works on mechanical mechanism which opens and closes the way for condensate based on presence of steam and condensate within system.
+1. Mechanical Traps: This type of trap works on a mechanical mechanism that opens and closes the way for condensate based on the presence of steam and condensate within the system.
 Float, Bucket and Disc are types of Mechanical Traps.

-2. Thermostatic Traps: Thermostatic type traps contains Temperature sensitive elements such as bellows or bimetallic strips that expands or contracts based on temperatures which regulates the flow of condensate out of the system.
+2. Thermostatic Traps: Thermostatic type traps contain Temperature-sensitive elements such as bellows or bimetallic strips that expand or contract based on temperatures which regulates the flow of condensate out of the system.
 Thermostatic Bellows and Balanced Pressure are types of thermostatic traps.

-3. Thermodynamic Traps: Thermodynamic type traps works on the principle of dynamic energy which regulates the flow of condensate out of the system.
+3. Thermodynamic Traps: Thermodynamic type traps work on the principle of dynamic energy which regulates the flow of condensate out of the system.
 Disc and Impulse are types of thermodynamic traps.

 Post a Comment